Darxo/Hardened/README.md

 - Fix shieldwall animation still showing up on NPCs who lost the shieldwall effect offscreen
 - Fix spearwall animation showing up on NPCs who lost the spearwall effect offscreen
 - Fix barbarian **Drum** being double grippable despite being a two-handed weapon
-- Fix the impact delay of most throwable utility items not lining up with their projectiles, especially on higher game speed
 - Fix **Headhunter** and **Fast Adaption** sometimes not triggering correctly from zone of control attacks
 - Fix keyboard inputs for camera movement in combat not being combinable
 - Fix caravans rarely despawning when loading a save